mehmood-zaman/merkle-api/README.md

 ### Deployment

 For backend API deployment i have used the Heroku.
+Here is the production link of API.
 [Merkle Api](https://merkle-bk-api.herokuapp.com/).

 ### Database